mattdesl/verlet-system/README.md

 npm run build-triangulate
 ```

-Would work with any tool that consumes CommonJS (i.e. jspm, DuoJS, browserify, webpack).
+Should work with any tool that consumes CommonJS (i.e. jspm, DuoJS, browserify, webpack).

 ## License